image of caduceus

 The following restrictions apply to respiratory care practitioners whose certificates are on retired status:

-1. the certificate holder must not engage in clinical activities or practice respiratory care in any state;
+1. the certificate holder must not engage in clinical activities or practice respiratory care in Texas;

 2. the certificate holder may not administer drugs to anyone; and